-These days, 60% of Americans work from home —more than ever before!
+These days, 60% of Americans work from home1—more than ever before!
 While transitioning from an office setting to remote work is a big adjustment for anybody, adults with ADHD were put to a much harder test in 2020.
 Not only did we have to adapt to those changes, but we also had to put in twice as much effort to do so.

 But working from home with ADHD isn’t all bad all the time.
 What we lack in executive functioning, we make up for in neurodiverse strengths.

-In the spring of 2020, an innovative ADHD management app was founded and launched, and is now the top-selling mobile app of its kind.
-The app – Inflow – has over 10,000 members benefiting from its learning modules, live events with mental health professionals, and coworking (body-doubling) sessions.
+An innovative ADHD management app was founded and launched and is the top-selling mobile app of its kind.
+The app – Inflow – has over 20,000 members benefiting from its learning modules, live events with mental health professionals, and coworking (body-doubling) sessions.

 A majority of the Inflow community agrees that the transition to remote work was extremely stressful at first.
 The office environment typically provides a sense of stability and structure that can be difficult to simulate on our own – especially when you have ADHD, and especially without accountability.

 Simone*, an Inflow member, shared her thoughts at a community coworking session.